nashville-software-school/server-side-dotnet-curriculum/book-2-web-apis/chapters/web-api-setup.md

 ### What's different

 In the `csproj` file, you'll notice that there is a `PackageReference` node for something called `Swashbuckle`.
 Package references in .NET are a lot like dependencies in the `package.json` file in an npm project.
 They are references for outside libraries and project that your project needs to work correctly.
 This particular library will help you create a nice little UI in the browser to test your API.
-We'll see how it works soon.
+There is an explorer chapter with a tutorial in its use.

 There are two more new files called `appsettings.json` and `appsettings.Development.json`.
 They hold configuration data for the application that gets used when starting the app.
 We will use these files later, but you can leave them alone for now.

 The `Properties` folder holds a file called `launch.json`.
 This is for another code editor (Visual Studio - NOT Visual Studio Code) that we are not using right now.
 It can also be ignored, but don't delete it.

-`Program.cs` looks _very_ different than our console app template.
+`Program.cs` looks _very_ different from our console app template.
 Let's use the code that is there to introduce some important concepts in building web APIs.

 ### A detailed tour of `Program.cs`